-The big turndown drop toward the end was particularly enjoyable in this mix as well.
+The big turndown drop toward the end was also particularly enjoyable in this mix.

 This video from Woozy BMX Videos is a webisode with Ed Zunda riding street and park in Germany.
 This is more of a raw video that isn’t as edited or produced with a song.

-It also gives a bit of the behind the scenes look at how difficult some of the extremely technical things Ed does are.
+It also gives a bit of a behind-the-scenes look at how difficult some of the extremely technical things Ed does are.

-It was also cool to see him shredding at a skatepark in a bunch of clips with one pretty huge 270 tuck no hander on a hip.
+It was also cool to see him shredding at a skatepark in a bunch of clips with one huge 270 tuck no-hander on a hip.

-The behind the scenes nature of a raw video like this one also gives some insight into Ed’s personality.
+The behind-the-scenes nature of a raw video like this also gives some insight into Ed’s personality.
 Plus, the process he went through to build up to some of the technical and crazy tricks that he does.

 The battle for the double peg on the rail to hard 180 at the end is a great example of pushing through and making it happen.

-If you’re looking for a video with hardway spins out of grinds along with nose manuals and regular manuals linking together outrageously technical grind combos, that’s exactly what you’ll find here.
+If you’re looking for a video with hardway spins out of grinds, nose manuals, and regular manuals linking together outrageously technical grind combos, that’s exactly what you’ll find here.